Skip to content

 • No difference in mortality.

-• With regard to clinical cure/ remission; erythromycin ethyl succinate (EES) vs erythromycin estolate.
-Patients judged they were equivocal re: frequency of cough, and that erythromycin estolate was slightly superior to EES, regarding clinical cure / remission.
+• Concerning clinical cure/ remission, erythromycin ethyl succinate (EES) vs erythromycin estolate.
+Patients judged they were equivocal re: the cough frequency, and that erythromycin estolate was slightly superior to EES, regarding clinical cure/remission.

 • Erythromycin & azithromycin had no relapses after proven negative culture post-treatment.